-We also examine whether frequently recommended management approaches, and harvest control rules, could help ensure species persistence in the face of multiple stressors.
-With either of these management strategies, we generally increases in the population’s biomass at equilibrium and an improved ability to persist.
-Threshold harvesting rules in particular appear to much of the interaction between the two stressors.
-In our model, thresholds appear to have this effect because effectively prevent harvesting of the leading edge and allow colonization to occur as if these individuals were moving into un-areas.
-This result matches well with invasion theory, which has shown that populations move into new territory at a rate approximately equal to 2R0l, where l is the mean squared displacement of individuals per unit time.
-With a constant harvest rate applied everywhere, the invasion rate drops to 2(1-h)R0l, whereas the invasion rate is unaffected if harvesting the leading edge.
-It’s interesting to note that novel, low abundance stocks are commonly unregulated in fisheries systems.
-Our work species
+We also examine whether two frequently recommended management approaches, protected areas and harvest control rules, could help ensure species persistence in the face of multiple stressors.
+With either of these management strategies, we generally find increases in the population’s biomass at equilibrium and an improved ability to persist.
+Threshold harvesting rules in particular appear to fundamentally alter much of the interaction between the two stressors.
+In our model, thresholds appear to have this effect because they effectively prevent harvesting of the leading edge and allow colonization to occur as if these individuals were moving into un-harvested areas.
+This result matches well with invasion theory, which has shown that populations move into new territory at a rate approximately equal to 2R0l, where l is the mean squared displacement of individuals per unit time (Fisher 1937).
+With a constant harvest rate applied everywhere, the invasion rate drops to 2(1-h)R0l, whereas the invasion rate is unaffected if harvesting avoids the leading edge.
+It’s interesting to note that novel, low abundance stocks are commonly unregulated in fisheries systems (Beddington et al. 2007; Dowling et al. 2008).
+Whether fisheries and other harvesting activities rapidly exploit newly colonizing species depends in part on the interaction of social, economic, and regulatory factors (Pinsky and Fogarty 2012).
+Our work, however, highlights the fact that a low (or zero) harvest rate on species that have recently colonized new habitats can be important for helping them keep up with rapid climate velocities.

-Unlike thresholds, are spatially explicit.
-Previous work has advanced protected areas as a way to help organisms keep pace with shifting climates, as well as to ameliorate anthropogenic disturbances like harvesting and habitat fragmentation (Lawler et al. 2010; Hannah et al. 2007; Botsford2001; Gaylord et al. 2005; Hastings and Botsford 2003; Thomas et al. 2012, Watson et al. 2011).
-Our results show that increase the equilibrium biomass of harvested populations at a given climate velocity, which supports their use as a tool to help these populations withstand the effects of climate velocity.
-However, the details of design : few, large increase population at low climate velocities, while many smaller maintain a population bounded farther from extinction. his effect appear because large gaps large .
+Unlike thresholds, protected areas are spatially explicit.
+Previous work has advanced protected areas as a way to help organisms keep pace with shifting climates, as well as to ameliorate anthropogenic disturbances like harvesting and habitat fragmentation (Lawler et al. 2010; Hannah et al. 2007; Botsford et al. 2001; Gaylord et al. 2005; Hastings and Botsford 2003; Thomas et al. 2012, Watson et al. 2011).
+Our results show that protected areas increase the equilibrium biomass of harvested populations at a given climate velocity, which supports their use as a tool to help these populations withstand the effects of climate velocity.
+However, the details of protected-area design affect our results: few, large protected areas increase population fluctuations at low climate velocities, while many smaller protected areas maintain a population bounded farther from extinction.
+This effect appears because large gaps separate our large protected areas, which allows harvest to drive populations to lower levels while between protected areas.
+In contrast, populations were less exposed to harvesting while traversing the smaller gaps between small protected areas.
+While the discussion of many small vs. few large protected areas involves many factors (Gaines et al. 2010b; McCarthy et al. 2011), our results contribute to this body of work by showing that small gaps between protected areas, even if counter-balanced by small protected areas, may help species keep up with climate velocities in the face of harvest.